lsst-ts/observatory-ops-docs/project/WBSExample.rst

 A high-level description of the Auxiliary Telescope system is found in the `Auxiliary Telescope Concept of Operations <https://docushare.lsst.org/docushare/dsweb/Get/LSE-379>`__.

 This page provides an index of the major components with links to applicable documentation.
-Effort has been dedicated to provide guidance to finding the most pertinent documentation, however further content may be available in Docushare.
+Effort has been dedicated to provide guidance to finding the most pertinent documentation, however further content may be available in `Auxiliary Telescope Base Collection <https://docushare.lsst.org/docushare/dsweb/View/Collection-277>`__ on Docushare.

 .. contents::
    :depth: 1